 - Meals and accommodations in Winnipeg or Southern stopover

 - Excess baggage fees, any costs incurred by delays due to weather or mechanical problems

 Once an animal is wounded, every effort will be made to recover that animal.
 Regardless of the outcome, the tag will be considered filled for that animal.

-- Deposits of $4,000 per hunter is required.
+- Deposits of $4,000 per hunter are required.
 Bookings will not be considered complete until the deposit is received.
 Deposits may be made by check, credit card (Visa or MasterCard) or wire transfer.